The small business specialists

 Phone: 13 12 49

-This is important because personal liability is unlimited for each and every partner in the business.
+It is important to have a formal agreement because personal liability is unlimited for each partner.

-If the business fails and your partner can’t afford to pay their share of any debts incurred, you will be held liable for the shortfall.
+You will be held liable for any shortfall if the business fails and a partner can’t afford to pay their share of any debts.
 You are also jointly responsible for any debts your partner incurs, with or without your knowledge.

 If there is no agreement in place, each partner is deemed to own equal shares of each asset.